Source: Facebook, Quora, Twitter("X")

 (Elon Musk)

-Same old core emotions, same hedonic treadmill, same hedonic range (etc) ...I'm as bowled over by the transformer revolution in AI as anyone.
-It's astonishing.
+Same old core emotions, same hedonic treadmill, same hedonic range and hedonic set-points (etc) ...I'm as bowled over by the transformer revolution in AI as anyone.
+Yes, it's astonishing.
 But until subjective quality of life is improved for most if not all sentient beings, then it's all just rearranging the deckchairs.

 Roll on a true Singularity - i.e. the transition to a transhumanist “triple S” civilization of superintelligence, superlongevity and superhappiness.